konda-x1/nns-master-thesis/README.md

-# Hardware Realization of Nearest Neighbour Search Algorithm Over а $k$-Dimensional Tree
+# Hardware Realization of Nearest Neighbour Search Algorithm Over а $`k`$-Dimensional Tree

 This master's thesis explores the use [Chisel](https://www.chisel-lang.org/)&mdash;a hardware description language embedded in the [Scala](https://www.scala-lang.org/) programming language&mdash;for creating a parameterized generator of digital hardware instances that execute the [Nearest Neighbour Search (NNS)](https://en.wikipedia.org/wiki/Nearest_neighbor_search) algorithm using a [k-dimensional tree](https://en.wikipedia.org/wiki/K-d_tree) that is pre-stored in memory.